China-U.S. trade war hits Daimler profit, may sweep sector

 Beijing’s proposed 25 percent tax on U.S. car factory exports will hit nearly 270,000 vehicles, with German carmakers accounting for $7 billion of the $11 billion total.

-While the United States and China have not yet imposed new tariffs, Daimler said it expected them, and that it would not be able to recover the costs from customers.
+While the United States and China have not yet imposed new tariffs, Daimler said it expected them, and would not be able to recover the costs from customers.

 “Fewer-than-expected SUV sales and higher-than-expected costs, not completely passed on to the customers, must be assumed because of increased import tariffs for U.S. vehicles into the Chinese market,” it said in a regulatory filing.

-BMW, the largest vehicle exporter from the United States in terms of value, has its largest factory in Spartanburg, South Carolina and faces a $965 million impact from tariffs, with Daimler exposed to a $765 million hit, analysts at Evercore ISI have said.
+BMW, the largest vehicle exporter from the United States by value, has its largest factory in Spartanburg, South Carolina and faces a $965 million impact from tariffs, with Daimler exposed to a $765 million hit, Evercore ISI analysts have said.

 Around 18 percent of all BMWs sold in China were exported from the United States last year, and the carmaker has warned a further escalation of the trade row “would be harmful for all stakeholders”.

-BMW this year quietly stopped exporting the X3 from the United States to China amid escalating trade tensions, moving production to a plant in Rosslyn, South Africa and another in Shenyang, China.
+BMW this year stopped exporting the X3 from the United States to China amid escalating trade tensions, moving production to a plant in Rosslyn, South Africa and another in Shenyang, China.

 BMW had no immediate comment about the impact on profits, but a spokeswoman said on Wednesday: “Barrier-free access to markets is a key factor not only for our business model, but also for growth, welfare and employment throughout the global economy.”